 To illustrate this, we need only look at the contrasting conditions that exist in the socially conscious world.
 In the socially conscious world, socially conscious consumers care.
 Socially conscious consumers now have websites, blogs, apps, and podcasts devoted to informing them of the latest socially conscious gossip.
 The socially conscious pay attention, they scour various information resources before making financial decisions, and they punish those that don’t fall in lock step.
 It’s become a huge business for those “that care” about what they care about, a business that much to the surprise of the socially conscious in the sports media, the common NFL fan takes no part in.

 In the socially conscious world, the media are king makers.
-They can make or break a corporation with a couple lines here and there.
+They can make or break a corporation, or an individual, with a couple lines here and there.
 With the right story, or an accumulation of stories, the media can drive a corporation out of business.
 The corporation may try to adjust their practices to fit in with the prevailing winds of our culture, but in the socially conscious world once the damage is done, it’s done.

 When socially conscious stories encroach upon the stature of the NFL, it attempts to adjust to the prevailing winds of our culture accordingly, as any other corporation worried about the prospects of their product will.
 They sit players for infractions large and small, they fine them, and then they blast their socially conscious reactions out into the worldwide media for contrition.
 Few care.
 Few care about the transgressions.
 Few care about the contrition.
 And the confusing simplicity of this is, few care about the NFL.
 They just want to watch football.

 The common NFL fan may know a few of the players’ names.
-Some of them may know the high draft pick at left tackle, the weak side linebacker that can cover as well as he can tackle, and the 4.2, 40 star cornerback, but for the most part NFL games are won and lost by players that they’ve never heard of.
+Some of them may know the high draft pick at left tackle, the weak side linebacker that can cover as well as he can tackle, and the 4.2, 40 star cornerback, but for the most part NFL games are won and lost by players who’s names they will never know.
 They’re not as attached to these players as the media believes, in other words.
 Their kids might be, but their parents have created enough distance from the players that no one player can ruin the game with their off the field activities.
 The love of the game is not as in-depth for fans, as it is for reporters.
 For fans, it’s just football, and it really isn’t all that complicated.

 We tune out when the NFL pregame shows start their broadcast with the latest “weight of the world” drama that has the whole NFL shook up.
 We don’t want to hear the perspective of this story from all four on-air personalities, and the sideline reporters’ latest quotes from the team’s equipment manager.
 We also don’t care about the human interest stories that follow these negative stories to inform us that not all NFL players are not as bad as inmate number 6843107347.
 We don’t care about the good, the bad, or the ugly.
-We want to watch a game of football.
+We want to watch a game of football, unless the collective they show display some sort of ingratitude for the fan that he or she can feel.

 For the devout fans’ desire to learn X’s and O’s analysis, injury reports, and the occasional trash talk, we now have to turn to the internet.
 We turn to the place that allows us just the facts, or if they don’t, we have the option of only clicking on stories that provide just the facts and figures we want to know more about.